Aigachu/Lavenza/tests/README.md

 To setup the tests folder, simply run the following at the root of the repository.

 ```
-npm link;
-lavenza provision; # Set installation root to 'tests/lavenza'.
+lavenza provision;
-lavenza summon;
+npm run dev;
 ```

+For the installation directory, enter **tests/lavenza**.

+The rest can be configured to your liking.

-Make sure that you actually set up bots between the provision and summoning.
+Make sure that you actually set up bots between the provision and summoning to actually test!